maxludden/supergene-v2/books/book01/md/chapter-0017.md

 Title:Unexpected Encounter
 Chapter:17
 Section:1
 Book:1
 CSS:../Styles/style.css
 viewport: width=device-width

 ## Unexpected Encounter
 ### Chapter 17

 <figure>
 	<img src="../Images/gem.gif" alt="gem" id="gem" width="120" height="60" />
 </figure>

 Fortunately, Han Sen's feet were also wrapped in armor, and the scorpion tail couldn’t hurt him at all.

 Han Sen stepped on the quartz scorpion and crushed it.

-> "Primitive Creature Quartz Scorpion Killed.
-No Beast Soul Gain.
-Eat The Flesh Of Quartz Scorpion To Gain Zero To Ten Primitive Geno Points."
+> "Primitive Creature Quartz Scorpion killed.
+No beast soul gain.
+Eat the flesh of Quartz Scorpion to gain zero to ten primitive geno points."

 Han Sen picked up the dead scorpion, put it into a prepared bag, and walked further into the cave with the bag on his back.